 * Situational Judgement Tests have various options: for the Public Service at large, for the Canada Revenue Agency (CRA) and for the Canadian Food Inspection Agency (CFIA).

-Government interviews of all types—occasional preliminary telephone interviews or typical longer personal interviews—probe your ability to think on your feet, and evaluate your skills and personal suitabilities, or “competencies”, for specific positions.
+Government interviews of all types—occasional preliminary telephone interviews, typical longer personal interviews, or online video interviews—probe your ability to think on your feet, and evaluate your skills and personal suitabilities, or “competencies”, for specific positions.

 A typicalgovernment interview involves:

-Hypothetical situations which are generic, and explore how you would handle on-the-job challenges that could be faced
+Hypothetical situations which are generic, explore how you would handle on-the-job challenges that could be faced, and which can be evaluated using competency- and/or knowledge-based criteria

 Questions about your past experiences related to selected behavioural competencies